Hair UV and Material setup

 Default Hair Material

 Hair Tool comes with built-in hair shader named HT_Defautl_Material.
-It was made to look best in real-time preview in EEVEE.
+It was made to look best in real-time renderer EEVEE.

 • alpha channel for opacity

-In most cases it will be assigned automatically by add-on, but you can also manually assign it by using: Ctrl+Shift+H Pie Menu, and run Import Default Hair material operator.
+In most cases it will be assigned automatically by add-on (when generating hair, adding profile etc), but you can also assign it manually with: Ctrl+Shift+H Pie Menu > Import Default Hair material.
 It will assign default UV data too.

 demo of build in Hair Tool Default material